-United Way of Monmouth and Ocean Counties (UWMOC) realizes COVID-19 (Coronavirus) is a concern for our community, and we are closely monitoring the threat.
+United Way of Monmouth and Ocean Counties (UWMOC) realizes COVID-19 (Coronavirus) is a serious concern for our community, and we are closely monitoring the threat.
 Your health and safety is our number one priority, and we recognize the implications this pandemic will have on the many families we serve.

 As we continue to serve our communities under these difficult circumstances, we would like to share important resource links and UWMOC updates.
 We encourage you to pass them along to all of your colleagues, clients, family and friends.
 As more information and resources become available during this ever-evolving situation, we will inform you as quickly as possible.